mrfinnsmith/fjordle/readme.md

 - Verify `useLanguage` hook is used within `LanguageProvider`
 - Ensure all translation keys exist in both languages
 - Check browser console for missing translation warnings

+### Navigation Issues
+- If navigation links don't work after deployment, delete `.next` build cache and redeploy
+- Next.js chunk caching can serve old JavaScript even with new source code
+- Force fresh build: `rm -rf .next` then push to trigger new deployment
+- This prevents cached JavaScript chunks from breaking navigation functionality